Vasary/tracing/README.md

 ## Kit

 ### Request logger
-* Set trace id from incoming request or generate new trace id.
+* Sets trace id from the incoming request or generates new trace id
-* Log incoming request
+* Logging incoming request

 ### Response logger
-* Add trace id to response
+* Adds trace id to the response headers
-* Log outgoing response body
+* Logs outgoing response body

 ### Application name logger processor
-Adds to log message extra data with application name.
-Needs for GELF.
+Adds to log message extra data with the application name

 ### Extra level name logger processor
-Adds to log message extra data with an additional log level name.
-Needs for GELF.
+Adds to log message extra data with an additional log level name

 ### Trace ID processor
 Adds to log message extra data with trace id.
-All logs will have key extra.trace_id with trace id obtained from the incoming request or generated.
-(Requestlogger.php)
+All logs will have key extra.trace_id with trace id obtained from the incoming request or generated

 ### Extra parameters processor
-Adds to log message extra data with any key / value pairs in "extra" section
+Adds to log message extra data with any key/value pairs in the "extra" section